Plumsail/helpdesk-docs/Online/Configuration Guide/Widget.rst

 |EmailSettings|

 Then click “Widgets” tab.
-Here you can create a widget for your page.

 |WidgetTab|

- On this tab you can find all widget configurations which were created by you.
-For creating a new widget click on ‘New item’.
-Also, you can edit any existing configurations by clicking 'Edit'.
+Here you can create a new widget configuration for your page by choosing 'New item' and edit any existing configurations by clicking 'Edit'.

 |NewWidget|